dasec/hystck/docs/source/installation/index.rst

 For this **Ubuntu 19.10** is the recommended OS.
 Other Ubuntu distributions will work as well, but the automatic setup script might need some alterations depending on your distribution.

-Instructions can be found in :ref:`hostinstall`.
+In-depth instructions can be found in :ref:`hostinstall`.

 Installation Guest (virtual machine)
 ####################################